bmolnar91/workbook/module_web_with_python.md

 #### What is your favorite git command?
 Why?

-Git push origin master - it feels good to finalize a contribution to the project.
+`git push origin master` - it feels good to finalize a contribution to the project.

 #### What does remote/local mean in Git?